sakshiP-27/Ecommerce_project/docs/architecture.md

 # Architecture

 Simple view of how the pieces connect.
-Nothing fancy — just the flow I actually built.

 ```text
 ┌──────────────────────┐